How to co-wash curly hair

-Whichever method you choose, keep in mind that curly hair is happier when not washed so often.
+Whichever method you choose, keep in mind that curly hair is happier when not washed so often!
 We recommend limiting your wash day to once a week to avoid the build-up of products and maintain a healthy balance of oils.
-If your roots get a little greasy mid-week, you can always apply some sulfate-free shampoo to your roots and let it run down through the stands.
+If your roots get a little greasy mid-week, you can always apply some sulphate-free shampoo to your roots and let it run down through the stands.

 Are you a co-wash convert?
 Or are you struggling to ditch the shampoo?
 Let us know your tips and tricks!